What is scrutiny?

 - an in-depth review or long review which involves a small review group nominated by the Co-ordinating Board or Scrutiny Committee.
 The Board or Committee also outline the Terms of Reference for the review

-- a medium review which comprises of up to four nominated Councillors to undertake a review comprising of two to three meetings; and
+- a medium review which comprises nominated Councillors to undertake a review comprising of two to three meetings; and

 - a bite sized review where a single topic is discussed in a meeting.